kaarlaayala-png/kspp.github.io/Recommended_Settings.md

 # CONFIG_LDISC_AUTOLOAD is not set

 # Provide userspace with ptrace ancestry protections.
-# Make sure that "yama" is also present in the "CONFIG_LSM=yama,..." list.
+# Make sure that "yama" is also present in the CONFIG_LSM="yama,..." list.
 CONFIG_SECURITY=y
 CONFIG_SECURITY_YAMA=y

 # Provide userspace with Landlock MAC interface.
-# Make sure that "landlock" is also present in the "CONFIG_LSM=landlock,..." list.
+# Make sure that "landlock" is also present in the CONFIG_LSM="landlock,..." list.
 CONFIG_SECURITY_LANDLOCK=y

 # Make sure SELinux cannot be disabled trivially.